KANK1

-KN motif and ankyrin repeat domain-containing protein 1 is a protein that in humans is encoded by the KANK1 gene.
+KN motif and ankyrin repeat domain-containing protein 1 is a protein that in humans is encoded by the KANK1 gene (previously ANKRD15).

 This gene encodes a protein containing four ankyrin repeat domains in its C-terminus.
 The suggested role for this protein is in tumorigenesis of renal cell carcinoma.

 Two alternatively spliced transcript variants encoding different isoforms have been identified.